yupdates/ysml-py/README.md

-# ysml-py
+# YSML Python library

-YSML Python library
+A Python library for parsing, manipulating, and converting YSML.